Method-Security/codeanalyze/docs/docs/index.md

 ## Top Level Flags

-networkscan has several top level flags that can be used on any subcommand.
+codeanalyze has several top level flags that can be used on any subcommand.
 These include:

 ```bash
 Flags: